FishAngler/TestPond/README.md

 ### For Android Testing
 * Android SDK
 * Java SDK
-* adb must be in the path
+* adb - must be configured with a path variable
 * JAVA_HOME Environmental Variable pointing to the JDK home directory
 * ANDROID_HOME Environment Variable pointing to the Android SDK directory

 # How to execute my tests?
+`Pre-requisite: Modify your Xamarin.UI Test Launch Configuation to use the "IntalledApp()" app approach:

+iOS example: (coming soon)

+Android example: (coming soon)`

 `TestPond.Runner -lp path/to/packagedapp -dp android -di 9A221FFBA005EZ -apn your.app.name.apk -dlln UI.Tests.dll`

 ### Arguments